johndpope/Character-and-Logo-Design-/README.md

-# Character-Design
+# Adobe Illustrator Designs
-Original characters on Adobe Illustrator created for 2D maze game in Unity.
+Original characters and Logo on Adobe Illustrator created for 2D maze game in Unity.